How to Complete Form 940 for Federal Unemployment Taxes

 - The total amount of payments exempt from FUTA tax and the source of those payments.
 These exempt payments might include some fringe benefits, group life insurance, and retirement plan benefits.

-Subtract 2. and 3. from 1. to get the total FUTA taxable wages, then multiply by 0.008 (.8%) to get the total FUTA tax owed.
+Subtract 2. and 3. from 1. to get the total FUTA taxable wages.
+Then, multiply by 0.008 (.8 percent) to get the total FUTA tax owed.

-Part 3 of Form 940 calculates adjustments for state unemployment taxes, including credit reductions.
-If you paid into one or more eligible state unemployment funds, you may adjust the amount owed to federal unemployment.
+Part 3 of Form 940 calculates adjustments for state unemployment taxes including credit reductions.
+If you paid into one or more eligible state unemployment funds, you should adjust the amount owed to federal unemployment.

 Part 4 calculates any balance due or underpayments for the previous year.

-Part 5 reports your tax liability by the quarter if the yearly amount if more than $500.
+Part 5 reports your tax liability by the quarter if the yearly amount is more than $500.

-Part 6 gets information on a third party designee (employee, paid tax preparer, or another person) who can speak for your business in this matter.
+Part 6 requests information on a third-party designee (employee, paid tax preparer, or another person) who can speak for your business in this matter.

 Part 7 requires your signature.
 Remember that you are affirming that everything is true and correct in this document.